Digital accessibility: best practice essentials

 People may not have a choice when using a public sector website or mobile app, so it’s important they work for everyone.
 This includes people with sight loss, hearing loss, cognitive impairments or learning difficulties and motor difficulties.

-According to the charity Scope at least 1 in 5 people have a long-term unless an impairment or a disability, in the UK, so potentially your communication is not reaching 1 in 5 people and they are missing out on information you want them to know, and any action they need to do.
+According to the charity Scope at least 1 in 5 people have a long-term illness, an impairment or a disability, in the UK, so potentially your communication is not reaching 1 in 5 people and they are missing out on information you want them to know, and any action they need to do.

 Our industry is at the heart of people’s life.
 Government communication aims to support the minister priorities and enable effective operations of public services